 Upon completion of the webinar, learners will be able to:

-This webinar follows the directives of the Archives of PM&R Information & Education Page: Decisions About Driving for Persons With Neurodegenerative Conditions
+Dr. Devos discussed the legal and ethical implications of driving with Parkinson’s disease and how to apply the most accurate screening tools for fitness-to-drive.
+This webinar follows the directives of the Archives of PM&R Information & Education Page: Decisions About Driving for Persons With Neurodegenerative Conditions.

 Remote Sensors and Monitoring in Neurodegenerative Disease with Guest Speaker: Erwin van Wegen, PhD, MS